rlangoy/CycloneV-HPS-BareMetal/README.txt

               and displays "Hello World" using the serial uart

 (Only for DE0-NANO-Soc) Board
-.\Blink  ->  Makes a .bin file that acceses a output register that controls the DE0-SoC-Nano LEDS
+.\Blink\DE0-NANO-SoC  ->  Makes a .bin file that acceses a output register that controls the DE0-SoC-Nano LEDS

 HW-DOC